 If you supply the tool with a date column, the tool will allow you to:

-- compare the calendar years against each other
+- compare the calendar years (or quarter, months or weeks) against each other

 - compare period-to-date values